Nishant260220/LMS-Platform/README.md

 - Create Course page with title input
 - Form validation using React Hook Form, Shadcn and Zod
 - Toast notifications using React Hot Toast
+- Prisma ORM configured with PostgreSQL and models: Course, Category, Attachment

 ## Technologies Used